1% For The Planet

 Many years ago I remember reading about Iceland and its use of Hydrogen powered cars.
 The country felt like it was in a world of its own, as if it was living in the future.
 The use of renewable energy is not a new idea in Iceland as the country has been in the game for over 100 years.
 The first hydropower facility was built there in 1904 and the country’s first use of geothermal energy for heating was in 1907.

 With every new year we tend to assess the many facets of our lives and focus on the things that are not working.
 This seems to be common with every passing year, so I decided to see how I could curb the amount of time I spent staring into my phone.
 Even as I write this, I have already been interrupted by the urge to check it.

 Three months ago we proudly launched Serving.Green, our web initiative designed to highlight the impact that the internet has on the environment, and what we can all do to reduce that impact.
 Now that the dust has settled a bit, I’d like to say a few words about what we did from a development standpoint to make the site as efficient as we could, given our design objectives.

 The digital information that we ravenously produce and consume seems to be free.
 According to one source, we are posting 2.5 million images to Instagram every minute.
-I am no exception; my Twitter consumption has recently peaked for a reason that I will not dispel and that has absolutely nothing to do with the U.S. election.
+I am no exception; my Twitter consumption has recently peaked for a reason that I will not dispel.